mihir-28/next-chapter/README.md

 Next Chapter exists to help reviewers spend less time managing spreadsheets and more time discovering worlds worth talking about.

-«Track your ARCs.
+> Track your ARCs.
 Meet your deadlines.
-Turn the page to your next chapter.»
+Turn the page to your next chapter.